-Quintet at the Landmark - A Summer Sunday Afternoon Concert
+Quintet at the Landmark - A Summer Sunday Afternoon Tea Concert

 The first post-lockdown concert by Surrey Brass

-Although Surrey Brass often prefers to perform in our 10-piece format, the Brass Quintet permits performance of highly varied repertoire whilst keeping everyone safe on stage.
+The Brass Quintet permits performance of highly varied repertoire whilst keeping everyone safe both in the audience and on stage.

 Join Our Mailing List to get updates